 Choose the right seat (for you)

-Higher classes are always going to be roomier and more comfortable, and we’ll go over them, but if economy/coach class is what fits the budget, there are still great seats… and terrible ones.
+Higher classes are always going to be roomier and more comfortable, and we’ll go over them, but if economy class is what fits the budget/policy, then there are still great seats… and some terrible ones.

 Sitting just behind a bulkhead is often an excellent way to get a little extra legroom.
 Some airlines charge a little extra for these seats, calling them ‘economy plus,’ or similar, and it is worth the extra fee.
 An added bonus is that there is no one to recline their seat-back in front of you, so you have more space for laptops too.